emqx/cloud-docs/en_US/dev_guide.md

 ## Access Example Code

-You can go to [Connect to Deployment](./connect_to_deployments/overview.md) to learn more examples of MQTT client library accessing EMQ X Cloud.
+You can go to [Connect to Deployment](./connect_to_deployments/overview.md) to learn more examples of MQTT client library accessing EMQX Cloud.